cloudmelon/hopperdemo/README.md

 # The art of possible :  Using Grapic designer to set up CI/CD pipeline

-Creating a Web App using the Visual Editor in Azure DevOps with an ARM template
+Creating a Web App using the Visual Editor in Azure DevOps with an ARM template.

 Now create a pipeline to create a Web App, also known as an App Service, in Azure.
 Click on Pipelines on the Left, then New at the top, and then New Build Pipeline.

 <img src="screenshot/studentguidescreenshots/createclassicpipeline.PNG" alt="yaml definition" width="600px"/>